BerkeleyLab/upcxx/INSTALL.md

 The `libfabric` and `cray-pmi` environment modules may or may not be loaded by default at any given site.
 Please ensure they are loaded (as shown above) or the configure or build steps may fail.

-Additionally, one may need an environment module (sometimes site-specific) for the GPU programming model.
+As denoted by the <GPU_MODULES> placeholder, one or more environment modules may be needed for GPU support.
+Example module names (to help locate the appropriate information in site-specific documentation) include `cudatoolkit`, `rocm` and `intel_compute_runtime`, though variations on these names exist.
+In some cases one may also need a device-specific module, often with a name starting with `craype-accel-`, to avoid link errors or warnings on every compile.
+Be advised that some sites may bundle the programming model and device modules into a single module.

 There are two NICs options in an HPE Cray EX system, known as "Slingshot-10" and "Slingshot-11".
 They require different libfabric "providers", as indicated by